ri-heme/example-hydra-app/README.md

 ### In a Notebook

 Create a model in a Notebook or another script by calling `create_model`.
+This is a custom function that reads the default configuration and returns an initialized class instance.

 ```python
 >>> from hydra_app import create_model